A review of the personal finance decisions which increased my calm as an Indie Hacker running a successful SaaS.

 Introducing Shift - a Laravel framework automated upgrade tool.

-So you upgraded from Mac OS X Yosemite to Mac OS X El Capitan, huh?
+Steps to configure PHP, Apache, and MySQL after upgrading from Mac OS X Yosemite to Mac OS X El Capitan.

 This is an update for Mac OS X El Capitan of a previous post on installing Apache, PHP, and MySQL for Mac OS X.